 While OEMs are considering major new investments in things like quantum computing to support the algorithms required to operate autonomous vehicles, dealerships and repair shops can tap into these systems to enhance predictive-maintenance, or deliver just-in-time marketing messages.

-Today, consumers can sit on their couch and surf limitless inventory and offers and execute purchases in the time it formally took them to drive to the dealership.
-This means retailers will need to up their game when it comes to accuracy, thoroughness and transparency, and will need to deliver new capabilities like enhanced virtual walkarounds and 24/7 communication.
+The ability for consumers to sit on their couch and surf limitless inventory and offers and execute purchases in the time it formally took them to drive to the dealership means retailers will need to up their game when it comes to accuracy, thoroughness and transparency, not to mention new capabilities like enhanced virtual walkarounds and CRMs that facilitate timely communication 24/7.
 Where dealers formally received lead info from external sources or uploaded product information to aggregators through manual or daily/weekly processes, they will now need to do so in real-time through reliable systems interconnectivity

 which broadly encompasses on-demand and alternative transportation like ride-hailing, car sharing and vehicle subscriptions, will require a broad network of fleet vehicles likely sourced from dealers willing to transform their traditional business model.
 With consumers inherently booking and using vehicles on short notice for short periods, real-time accurate data from dealers’ inventories will be imperative to support the supply and logistics aspects of mobility.